-If no other options are feasible, a ramp installed in a reversible manner on the front of the house may be appropriate
+If no other options are feasible, a ramp installed in a reversible manner may be appropriate.
+Ramps on houses should be temporary in nature.

 NPS Preservation Brief #32: Making Historic Properties Accessible

 Mechanical & Utility Equipment

 As an evolving community, new technologies are frequently introduced that add safety or convenience features for Glen Ridge residents.
 Green initiatives should be embraced, even in a historic district.
 Technologies such as security cameras, satellite dishes, and solar installations should be placed as discreetly as possible not to overwhelm the historic streetscapes.
 They should be reversible changes that do not negatively impact any essential architectural features.